Signed in as:

 filler@godaddy.com

-I’m a self taught professional woodturner based in Cardigan, West Wales.
-I first started woodturning in 2017 from my shed at home.
-I now operate and teach from my workshop and craft shop.
+I’m a self-taught professional woodturner based in Cardigan, West Wales.
+I first started my journey in artistic woodturning in 2017 from my shed at home.
+I now operate and teach from my workshop and craft shop, where I create food bowls, vessels, and hollow forms, along with a range of smaller items.
+Additionally, I sell seasoned and prepared wood blanks for fellow woodturners and offer one-to-one woodturning workshops.

-For the food bowls and plates I generally dry the boards for a year to start the drying process.
-They are then cut into blanks and rough turned and left to dry completely before second turning, sanding and oiling with a certified food safe finish.
-This means they can be used on a daily basis for meals and hand washed.
+For the food bowls and plates created through artistic woodturning, I generally dry the boards for a year to start the drying process.
+They are then cut into blanks, roughly turned, and left to dry completely before undergoing a second turning, sanding, and being finished with a certified food safe oil.
+This careful process ensures that these beautiful woodturning creations can be used daily for meals and hand washed.

-Apart from my workshop and gallery in The Strand, Cardigan, you can find my pieces at a few select galleries who share my core values.
+Apart from my workshop and gallery in The Strand, Cardigan, where I offer woodturning workshops and showcase my artistic woodturning pieces, you can also find my work at a few select galleries that share my core values.

-Oriel CRiC Gallery in Crickhowell - run by volunteers and open from 10am to 5pm Monday to Saturday.
+Oriel CRiC Gallery in Crickhowell - run by volunteers and open from 10am to 5pm Monday to Saturday, features various artistic woodturning creations.

-Waterfront Gallery in Milford Haven - an amazing Grade 2 listed loft space with views over the harbour, plenty of parking and good transport links.
+Waterfront Gallery in Milford Haven - an amazing Grade 2 listed loft space with views over the harbour, plenty of parking, and good transport links, showcases beautiful food bowls and more.

 Jason Wilkins Wood Turner